scivarolo/react-jsonserver-digitalocean/README.md

 # Getting a React app running with json-server on Digital Ocean
 This will help you setup subdomains to serve your React Frontend and its json-server backend.
 This assumes you've followed Steve's steps to get your Droplet up and running.
+This is a work in progress, and I may have missed a step I took!

 <br>